 That’s like saying.
-“Chris, I’m a vegetarian, so I only have to brush my teeth once a week.”
+“Chris, I only drink smoothies through a straw, so I only have to brush the back of my mouth.”

-It’s just as important to have a daily mobility routine if you already do some sort of exercise as it is if you don’t.
-That’s because, unless your sport is yoga, your sport engages in a limited range of motion.
+Unless your sport is yoga, it’s equally as important to have a daily mobility routine if you already do some sort of exercise as it is if you don’t.
+That’s because your physical activity of choice requires a limited range of motion.
 A daily mobility routine will help ensure the joints you don’t use as much stay in working order too.

 With time you’ll get the hang of it.
 And your body will feel better than ever.

 If you don’t like this routine or start getting bored of it, I have good news.
-Unlike brushing your teeth, the amount of ways you can brush your body are unlimited.
+Unlike brushing your teeth, the number of ways you can brush your body is unlimited.

 But don’t wait until everybody else is doing it and let your body suffer as a result.
 Be like one of the 7% of early tooth brushers.
 Changing culture and habits starts one person and one day at a time.